 - Counseling and educating patients, clients and other target audiences

 MNT rotations include six weeks in ambulatory care.
 Two weeks focus on diabetes care, two weeks in renal care and two weeks are chosen by the intern as a free choice option.
 Other rotations include one week in clinical nutrition research, three weeks in pediatrics and the remaining weeks in a majority of inpatient rotations that emphasize the following areas: general medicine, cardiology, renal disease and dialysis, gastrointestinal surgery, oncology, neurology, geriatric, critical care and organ transplant.
 Clinical nutrition management is also included within the MNT competencies with consideration to the intern's placement preference.

-The Community and Public Health experience within the UW Hospital Dietetic Internship Program consists of two rotations lasting a total of six weeks.
+The Community and Public Health experience within the UW Health Dietetic Internship Program last a total of six weeks.
 Experiences are designed to develop the interns' competencies in community nutrition assessment and intervention with consideration to public policy and application and compliance to federal guidelines.
 The intern will provide nutrition education to meet the nutritional needs of culturally diverse populations.